 Curious to Learn More?

+Additionally, I am available for workshops and private classes in topics like mask making, mask performance, commedia dell’arte, puppeteering, and physical theater.
 I also lead trainings and offer consultations for educators in arts integration strategies.
 Artists who teach can take workshops in curriculum design and lesson facilitation.
 Contact me for more information.

 Creative Education Symposium